-- Use high school colors for plates/napkins for main course and use college colors for dessert
+Use high school colors for plates/napkins for the main course and use college colors for dessert

-- High school colors for party in backyard and plant annual flowers in colors of college
+High school colors for the party in backyard and plant annual flowers in colors of the college

-- High school colors for party and hang college t-shirts behind serving table
+High school colors for party and hang college t-shirts behind the serving table

-- Set up a candy bar with high school colors on one side, college on other
+Set up a candy buffet with high school colors on one side, college on other

 - Decorate white chinese take-out boxes with the school logo and fill with your grad’s favorite candy on each table.